 Grapes were harvested by hand into baskets (± 18 kg each) then destemmed, sorted manually,

-4 to 6 times per day for the duration of fermentation; average of 10 days on the skins, then
+to 6 times per day for the duration of fermentation; average of 10 days on the skins, then drawn

-racked into 225 litre barrels; malolactic fermentation in tanks and barrels; barrel to barrel and
+225 litre barrels and stainless steel tanks; malolactic fermentation in barrels and tanks; barrel to

 Matured in French oak barrels for 34 months.

-A selection of 6 barrels of Cabernet Sauvignon and 3 barrels of Cabernet Sauvignon-Merlot
+A selection of 21 barrels of Cabernet Sauvignon and 3 barrels of Cabernet Sauvignon-Merlot blend

-blend were racked and blended into a stainless steel bottling tank; from there the wine flowed by
+were racked and blended into a stainless steel bottling tank; from there the wine flowed by gravity

-Tasting notes (July 2018): Medium-dark plum colour; slightly sweet red berries, cassis, violets
+(May 2021): Medium-dark plum colour; slightly sweet red berries, cassis, violets with mocha, cedar